IPA(8) IPA(8)

 some systems.
 This option is useful for debugging.

-Use the given <config-file> instead of using default configura-
+Use the given configuration file instead of using the default

-tion file, the configuration file name should be given with
+configuration file, the configuration file name should be given

 Send a signal to the running copy of ipa.
 Valid arguments are: